 I am a contemporary artist, though my preferred medium of encaustic is ancient.
 In my studio located on the scenic shores of Lough Derg, County Clare, I have rekindled the ancient painting process of Encaustics, an immediate and tactile painting method using molten pigmented beeswax.
 My creative process involves the application of semi-transparent layers of wax, paint, and pigment, striving to create depth and translucency without compromising the spirit of the medium or subject matter

-In her work, she explores themes of complexity, memory, and sensory experience enhanced through layers of photography, beeswax and paint.
+In my work, I explores themes of complexity, memory, and sensory experience enhanced through layers of molten pigmented beeswax.
 Beeswax has been used since ancient times to preserve, protect and seal.
-The encaustic layering process allows capturing the dynamic of chaos, colors and images emerging in unexpected ways. she seeks both the inner and outer world from beneath the dream-like layers of semi-transparent layers of wax and pigment.
-She tries to build a unique reference and memory in her quest to grasp that elusive moment in time.
+The encaustic layering process allows capturing the dynamic of chaos, colors and images emerging in unexpected ways.
+I seek both the inner and outer world from beneath the dream-like layers of semi-transparent layers of wax and pigment.
+I try to build a unique reference and memory in my quest to grasp that elusive moment in time.

 I am a professional visual artist ( BA hons ) who was born in La Rochelle in the south west of France but currently resides in Ireland.
 As a student I have gained a foundation in sculpture, drawing and painting at l’Ecole des Beaux Arts in Poitiers, France and graduated in 2006 with an honours degree in fine arts in Ireland.
 Since then I have been exhibiting my work extensively nationally and internationally, among others, Northern Ireland, China and France.
 I am a former member of Artspace in Galway and G126 and one of the founding members of Art In Studio, East Clare artist studios trail.